hdevilbiss/js-babel-firebase/README.md

 1. Initiate a repository locally: `git init`
 1. On GitHub or similar, create your own git repo to serve as the remote for your project.
 1. Within the local copy, add the new repository as the remote url: `git remote add origin <new-repo-url>`
-1. Follow the steps below to setup the Node dependencies and setup deployment to Firebase.
+1. Follow the steps below to setup the Node dependencies and setup hosting and deployment to Firebase.

 ## Node Prerequisite